 The interconnect includes the main switch, the IOP switch, and other interconnects for the NPI and CFI programming interfaces.
-The RCU and PPU are masters on the main switch.
-The architecture allows PMC masters to access peripherals in the LPD.
+The RCU and PPU are attached to ingress ports (iPorts) on the PMC main switch.
+The interconnect switch architecture provides access to peripherals in the LPD.
 It can allow processors in other power domains to access PMC peripherals.

 The PMC RAM is a 128 KB RAM that is used by the PLM.
 This is in addition to the 384 KB PPU RAM in the PPU.